kubeflow/spark-operator/docs/user-guide.md

      onSubmissionFailureRetryInterval: 20
 ```
 The valid types of restartPolicy include `Never`, `OnFailure`, and `Always`.
 Upon termination of an application,
-the Spark Operator determines if the application is subject to restart based on its termination state and the
+the operator determines if the application is subject to restart based on its termination state and the
 `RestartPolicy` in the specification.
-If the application is subject to restart, the Spark Operator restarts it by
+If the application is subject to restart, the operator restarts it by
 submitting a new run of it.
 For `OnFailure`, the Operator further supports setting limits on number of retries
 via the `onFailureRetries` and `onSubmissionFailureRetries` fields.
-In-addition, if the  submission retries has not been reached,
+Additionally, if the  submission retries has not been reached,
-the Spark Operator retries submitting the application using a linear backoff with the interval specified by
+the operator retries submitting the application using a linear backoff with the interval specified by
 `onFailureRetryInterval` and `onSubmissionFailureRetryInterval` which are valid for both `OnFailure` and `Always` `RestartPolicy`.
 The old driver pod is deleted if it still exists before submitting the new run, and a new  driver pod is created by the submission
 client so effectively the driver gets restarted.